Rakuten DX

 Rakuten DX is a software company specialising in no-code development platforms to build mobile apps for smartphones, tablets and web designed for enterprises and digital publishers.

 Headquartered in Montpellier, France, Rakuten DX is a major subsidiary of Rakuten.

 Sector

 Rakuten DX provides mobile application tools & digital experience services for enterprises designed to support businesses in their digital transformation.
-With Rakuten DX software companies can build smartphone, tablet and web apps for their sales reps, investors and communications teams.
-Aquafadas also specialises in solutions for digital newspapers, magazines and e-text books.

 Company history

 The founders

 Claudia Zimmer (CEO), previously an architect, and Matthieu Kopp (CTO) with a degree of engineering (École Centrale Paris) and PhD in astrophysics.
 With 11 years of software development experience, they previously spent 5 years running the Application Networks startup in London and founded Aquafadas in 2006.

 Headquarters

 Rakuten DX headquarters are in Montpellier, France, and also has offices in Paris.